 Consider these issues before working with an angel investor.

-Reasons to welcome angel investment
+When to seek angel investment

 - Value to your business (beyond money).
-An investor wants to see your business succeed so they are likely to contribute expertise, connections and resources in addition to funds.
+An investor wants to see your business succeed so they are likely to contribute expertise, connections, and resources in addition to funds.

-Reasons to be weary of outside investment
+Reasons to re-think outside investment

 - While you can retain majority control of your company with an angel investment, if you keep most of the shares, your investor(s) will nonetheless expect to weigh in on issues regarding strategy, profits, sales, expenses, and management decisions.